oasis-tcs/openc2-ap-pf/oc2pf.md

 * SHOULD respond with 'Rule not implemented' in the status text.
 * MAY respond with the 500 status code.

-OpenC2 Consumers that receive 'deny target' Commands and support the 'delete pf:rule_number' Command:
+OpenC2 Consumers that receive 'deny [target]' Commands and support the 'delete pf:rule_number' Command:

 * MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
-* MUST return the rule number assigned in the pf object if the "response_requested" : "complete" Argument is populated.
+* MUST return the rule number assigned in the pf object if the '"response_requested" : "complete"' Argument is populated.

-OpenC2 Consumers that receive 'deny [target]' Commands and support the 'insert_rule' Command Argument:
+OpenC2 Consumers that receive 'deny [target]' Commands and support the insert_rule Command Argument:

-* MUST assign the rule number provided if the "insert_rule" : integer Argument is populated
+* MUST assign the rule number provided if the insert_rule Argument is populated.
-* If the rule number is currently in use, then
+* If the rule number is currently in use, then:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 500 status code.
     * SHOULD respond with 'Rule number currently in use' in the status text.